fededur/aps-pert-sim/README.md

 **Terminal**

-  - Use any terminal (e.g., Git Bash, Command Prompt, RStudio Terminal) to run Docker commands.
+  - Use any Git Bash or RStudio Terminal to run shell commands.

 **Render**